mbrandonw/mbrandonw.github.io/_drafts/type-safe-html-in-swift.md

 </header>
 ```

-We will define some terms:
+We define some terms:

 * **Element**: tags that are opened with `<>` and closed with `</>`, e.g. `header`, `h1`, `p` and `a`.
 They are defined by their name (e.g. `header`), the attributes applied (see below for more, e.g. `id="welcome"`), and their children nodes (see below for more).
 * **Attribute**: a key value pair that is associated to an element, e.g. `id="welcome"` and `href="/more"`.
 * **Node**: the unit with which the HTML tree is built.
 All elements are nodes, but also free text fragments are nodes.
 You can think of all free text in the document as having imaginary `<text></text>` tags around it.
-For example, if we inserted these imaginary tags into our sample document, and added plenty of newlines, we could really expose the underlying tree structure of nodes:
+For example, if we inserted these imaginary tags into our sample document, and added plenty of newlines, we could expose the underlying tree structure of nodes:

 ```html
 <header>